 Just outside there are even more activity options!
 From here, you can hire a bicycle, tandem bicycle, yoyo car, segway and more.
-I have included a price list just below.
+I have included the price list below.

 Of course, there is also a pool area.
 There are two hotel pools although I never saw anyone in them.
 The private pools are too good!
 There is a kids playground by them as well as a pool bar.